davidgoldcode/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch lets you add nested routes to an application so that you only have to change a single parameter in the url without changing the whole thing

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is essentially the thing that happens when you enter in a password that's too simple, too short or too long.
+It's a set of restraints that you have to abide by when interacting with a webpage.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is structured testing of the user experience.
+You can set up an automated test that can act like a user and perform a ton of actions.

 ## Instructions